How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing your data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file with the right data), and then click ‘Next‘ …
+After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file with the correct data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve chosen, the plugin displays a range of customization options and settings …
+Depending on the chart or graph type you’ve selected, the plugin displays a number of customization options and settings …

 For example, the pie chart offers various configurable options, including: